Jan van der Croon: Regiment owner and city commander

 In 1640, Croon distinguished himself in the recapture of the castle and town of Lubin, and was proposed for promotion by his superior Martin Maximilian von der Goltz.
-On 28 August 1640, Emperor Ferdinand III appointed Croon colonel and commander of the previous dragoon regiment D'Espaigne, whose previous holder had died.
+On 28 August 1640, Emperor Ferdinand III appointed Croon colonel and commander of the dragoon regiment D'Espaigne, whose previous holder had died.
 Croon had thus risen to become one of the few non-noble regiment holders.
 From then on, he earned money directly from its operations as a war contractor.
 With the regiment, he took part in the siege of Hirschberg in September 1640 and the recapture of Görlitz during the summer of 1641.
 At the end of May 1642, under Franz Albrecht of Saxe-Lauenburg, he participated in the failed relief of the Swedish-besieged fortress of Schweidnitz, during which Franz Albrecht was captured and mortally wounded.
 Croon escaped capture and subsequently led several successful attacks on the Swedes who had moved into Moravia, including a raid on the Swedish garrison of Litovel on 5 July.
 After the imperial army had pushed the Swedes out of Moravia and Silesia, Croon and his dragoons fought on the right wing of the imperial forces at the defeat of Breitenfeld in November.

 In May 1643, Croon was ordered by the new commander-in-chief Gallas to take up a position with his and Gallas's own dragoon regiment between Poděbrady and Nymburk in northern Bohemia against the invading Swedes to prevent them from crossing the Elbe and advancing towards Prague.
 The Swedish army under Lennart Torstensson was able to cross the Elbe with a pontoon bridge at Mělník in early June, but did not advance against Prague, instead moving via Kolín to Moravia.
 After the Swedish army left for a surprise attack on Denmark at the end of the year, Croon and his regiment were sent to Silesia to blockade the Swedish-occupied fortress of Głogów.
 In March 1644, he captured Herrnstadt Castle on the outskirts of Głogów.

 With the main imperial army under Gallas, Croon and his regiment moved as far as Holstein in June 1644 in support of the Danes.
 In August, he took part in the storming of Swedish-occupied Kiel.
 Shortly afterwards, the Swedes under Torstensson bypassed the imperial army to the south and threatened Saxony as well as Bohemia with an advance along the Elbe.
 Gallas had to go back with his army through the devastated country and took up camp near Bernburg to cover Saxony against the Swedes.
 However, the army was soon surrounded and starved by the superior Swedish cavalry.
 Croon was involved in several engagements with the Swedes on the retreat, and was hit in the arm by a musket ball near Bernburg.